Alfred F. Altomari

-Gerri Henwood has served as our President and Chief Executive Officer and a director of the Company since 2019.
-Ms. Henwood also serves as the President and Chief Executive Officer and a director of Recro Pharma, Inc., a company she founded in 2008.
+Gerri Henwood has served as our President, Chief Executive Officer and a director of the Company since November of 2019.
+From 2008 to December 2020, Ms. Henwood was the President, Chief Executive Officer and a director of Recro Pharma, Inc. (REPH), a company she founded in 2008.
 From 2006 to 2013, Ms. Henwood served as the President of Malvern Consulting Group, Inc., or MCG, a pharmaceutical incubator and consulting firm.
-From 1999 to 2006, Ms. Henwood was the President and Chief Executive Officer of Auxilium Pharmaceuticals, Inc., or Auxilium, a biopharmaceutical company she founded in late 1999.
-From 1985 to 1999, Ms. Henwood was the founder and Chief Executive Officer of IBAH, Inc., or IBAH, a contract research organization.
+Before founding MCG, Ms. Henwood was the President and Chief Executive Officer of Auxilium Pharmaceuticals, Inc. (formerly AUXL), or Auxilium, a biopharmaceutical company she founded in late 1999.
+From 1985 to 1999, Ms. Henwood was the founder and Chief Executive Officer of IBAH, Inc., or IBAH, a contract research organization listed on NASDAQ.
 Ms. Henwood began her career with Smith Kline & French, now part of GlaxoSmithKline plc.
 She rose through the ranks to be a brand manager, then the head of Regulatory and Medical Affairs for the U.S. business and then to the position of Group Director—Marketing in the International Pharmaceutical Division.

-Ms. Henwood currently serves on the board of directors of Tetraphase Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company, a position she has held since May 2015.
-She previously served on the board of directors of Alkermes, Inc. and its successor company, Alkermes, plc, a global biopharmaceutical company, from 2003 until March 2015, and on the board of directors of MAP Pharmaceuticals, Inc., a biopharmaceuticals company, from 2004 until its acquisition by Allergan, Inc. in March 2013.
-Ms. Henwood also serves on the compensation committee of the board of directors of Tetraphase Pharmaceuticals, Inc.
+Ms. Henwood previously served on the board of directors of Tetraphase Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company, from 2015 until its acquisition by La Jolla Pharmaceutical Company in June 2020.
+Before that, she served on the board of directors of Alkermes, Inc. and its successor company, Alkermes, plc, a global biopharmaceutical company, from 2003 until March 2015, and on the board of directors of MAP Pharmaceuticals, Inc., a biopharmaceuticals company, from 2004 until its acquisition by Allergan, Inc. in March 2013.
+Ms. Henwood also served on the compensation committee of the board of directors of Tetraphase Pharmaceuticals, Inc.